Environmental, Social and Governance (ESG):

 I would say the trend is upward out of sheer necessity for the world.
 Food, energy, water, medicine, transportation, and money are the traditional investment baskets.
 These are the sectors that make the world go round and should continue to provide investment opportunities because companies in these sectors are actively trying to manage the asymmetrical risks that we face.

 For example, drought in the Middle East might lead to more conflicts, which might lead to increased refugee flows, and so on.
 As a result, climate change is one component of a larger picture that is exacerbating many global problems.
 Different types of solutions are required in this situation, such as energy supply, water consumption, infrastructures, building new capital cities and so on.
 And this means that there are going to be a lot of opportunities in these areas.
 Environmental, Social and Governance (ESG)

 Finally, what are your personal sustainability objectives?

 To disseminate more information about how individuals can affect the climate and environment.
 Too many people just leave it to the larger companies or the governments.
 We need more awareness and active participation.

 I strongly believe that if we can activate the right segment of people, which I think is about 20% of the world population, we would be able to affect great positive changes.
 It is not going to be an easy task and moving forward, each of us will need to encourage each other continuously and muster a lot of will to power this through.

 For myself, I envision a future world with a lot of social and technological breakthroughs plus many additional goodies but I guess none of that will matter if we cannot even pull through this challenge.

-Zeng Han Jun is advisor to several companies around the globe, and puts his efforts in causes, people and organisations to make this world a better place.
+Zeng Han Jun is an advisor to several companies around the globe and puts his efforts into causes, people and organisations to make this world a better place.
 He can be contacted at his Linkedin profile.